 Commas

 Commas are the mortar that holds sentences together.
 Too many or too few commas can severely damage the structure of your content.
-Luckily, there are definitive rules for comma usage; you just need to know when to apply each rule.1.
-Commas and Conjunctions:
+Luckily, there are definitive rules for comma usage; you just need to know when to apply each rule.

 A basic comma rule is to use one in front of a coordinating conjunction that separates two complete sentences, such as, “Dave went to the bar, and he stayed until the end of the ballgame.”
 Since there is a clearly defined subject in each clause, the comma is necessary.
 However, if a subject is shared between clauses, then a comma is not used.
 This is seen in the sentence, “Dave went to the bar and stayed until the end of the ballgame.”
 The same rule applies to imperative sentences that imply the use of “you” as the subject.
 “Cook the apples, and add the sugar.”